Canterbury (North) - Ashbury

 Canterbury (North) - Ashbury is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Canterbury North's Ashbury has high cultural diversity, with 43.7% of residents born overseas and 45.1% speaking a language other than English at home.
-Christianity is the predominant religion in Canterbury North-Ashbury, accounting for 49.7%.
-Buddhism is overrepresented compared to Greater Sydney, comprising 5.6% versus 2.8%.
+Canterbury North Ashbury has high cultural diversity, with 43.7% of its population born overseas and 45.1% speaking a language other than English at home.
+The predominant religion in Canterbury North Ashbury is Christianity, accounting for 49.7% of the population.
+Notably, Buddhism is overrepresented, comprising 5.6% compared to the Greater Sydney average of 4.1%.

 Frequently Asked Questions - Diversity